Deformation cones of graphical zonotopes for $K_4$-free graph: Introduction

 However, faces of the submodular cone are far from being well understood: determining its rays for instance remains an open problem since the 1970s~\cite{Edmonds}.
-In this paper, we will describe a triangulation of certain faces of the submodular cone: this will grant us access to their rays and faces of dimension 2.
-These faces are in one-to-one correspondence with graphical zonotopes for graphs with no induced complete graph on 4 vertices, see \Cref{sec:K4_free_graphs}, especially \Cref{thm:DCZG_K4-free_graphs,cor:DCZG_graph_is_bi-pyramid_graph}.
-Furthermore, we show in \Cref{sec:High_dimensional_summands} that no such easy description of the rays can be given when dealing with graphical zonotopes for graphs containing induced complete graphs on $4$ vertices, even when there is no complete induced sub-graph on 5 vertices, see \Cref{exmp:counter-example1}.
+In this paper, we will describe a triangulation of certain faces of the submodular cone, and deduce their rays and faces of dimension~2.
+These faces are in one-to-one correspondence with graphical zonotopes for graphs with no induced complete graph on 4 vertices, see \Cref{sec:K4_free_graphs}: